jamen/pixie/readme.md

 // => 'foo Baaar! baz'
 ```

-Pixie is a tiny template engine (321 bytes uglified and [27 SLOC](./index.js)) that creates templates as arrays of strings.
-This lets you use alternative compilers to support only the syntax you want, precompile templates, or serialize templates as JSON.
-See the [`pixie`](https://npmjs.com/browse/keyword/pixie) keyword on npm for more packages.
+Pixie is a tiny template engine (371 bytes uglified and gziped) that returns arrays of strings.
+This is great for precompiling templates or serializing templates as JSON.

-## Installation
+## Install

 ```sh
 $ npm i pixie